Andrii87/crash-course/docs/Lesson2.md

     ------ Running dev 'Roku Lesson 2' main ------
     [home_scene] init
     ```
-    Every SceneGraph component must define an `init()` function.
-This is called by the firmware whenever an instance of the component is created.
+    Every SceneGraph component must have an `init()` function.
+This is called by the Roku Device whenever an instance of the component is created.

 1. When you run the application, the splash screen appears, but the application immediately closes.
 We need to add logic to keep the app running until it is closed with the remote.
 The home_scene must be referenced by the application, so the main file needs updates.
 Navigate to `source/main.brs` and update it: